Haiti installs new leader as country mourns slain president

 Joseph accused oligarchs and criminals of assassinating the president’s character and then the president himself.
 He called on everyone to seize the moment as an opportunity to find a common purpose and durable, viable solutions.

 Moïse was shot multiple times, and while officials have arrested at least 26 people in the case, it remains unclear who ultimately was behind the attack.
-Among the arrested are 18 Colombians, five Haitians and three Haitian-Americans.
+Among the arrested are 18 former Colombian soldiers, five Haitians and three Haitian-Americans.

 Police Chief Léon Charles announced four more formal arrests on Tuesday — at least three of them police officers, whose ranks he did not release.